unisys12/fake-canine/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer: _not quite_

 ```bash
 composer require unisys12/fake-canine